Muhammad-Ilyas-Ibrahim/WithJean-Scraper/README.md

    python main.py
    ```

-3. The script will automatically navigate the website, extract product data, and save it to `output.csv`.
+3. The script will automatically navigate the website, extract product data, and save it to `products.csv`.

 ### Contributing
 Feel free to fork the project and submit pull requests.
 Any contributions, whether it's fixing bugs, improving documentation, or adding new features, are welcome!